-- 6.1 Reassignment of credit means the credit and pass grade for a paper passed in an incomplete qualification are assigned to another qualification where the paper is also available. - 6.2 Reassignment may not occur where the former qualification has been granted unless the former qualification is surrendered. - 6.3 A paper which is reassigned is no longer credited to the former qualification. - 6.4 A paper passed with a conceded pass may not normally be reassigned.
-If this paper is compulsory, another paper may be substituted with the approval of the examination board. - 6.5 Students may apply to reassign a paper or papers passed for a Certificate of Proficiency once they have been accepted and enrolled in the relevant qualification.
+- 6.1 Reassignment of credit means the credit and pass grade for a course passed in an incomplete qualification are assigned to another qualification where the course is also available. - 6.2 Reassignment may not occur where the former qualification has been granted unless the former qualification is surrendered. - 6.3 A course which is reassigned is no longer credited to the former qualification. - 6.4 A course passed with a conceded pass may not normally be reassigned.
+If this course is compulsory, another course may be substituted with the approval of the assessment board. - 6.5 Students may apply to reassign a course or courses passed for a Certificate of Proficiency once they have been accepted and enrolled in the relevant qualification.